domeckert/tmap_acb/README.md

 - _tmap__acb.py_ : Thermodynamic map generation

 Running each of the tools without arguments provides a short description of their usage

+The Python code depends on numpy, scipy, astropy, and iminuit.
+XSPEC is also required to generate the templates.